-Work-based learning and volunteering has been a key feature of the criminology and policing programmes within the School of Law, Criminology and Government for several years.
+Work-based learning and volunteering has been a key feature of the criminology and policing programmes for several years.
 One of our main objectives is to boost the employability of our learners.
 Consequently, volunteering in a policing or criminal justice setting module was made available to Stage 2 learners, many of whom were seeking a career in the police service.
 This module aims to enable learners to enhance their personal development through practical work experience in a voluntary placement within a local criminal justice-related agency.
 Consequently, providing the opportunity to develop and enhance lifelong employability skills and capabilities.
 Clearly PebblePad could play a key role as a platform to record, develop and evidence these skills being available to learners 'free for life'.

 Past experience and previous research (Richards, 2011) provided insights into some of the characteristics of learners; their attitude towards unfamiliar technology in particular, which can impact on the outcomes of the module and engagement with PebblePad: